-These homemade Gluten-Free Blueberry Muffins are made with almond flour and oat flour and sweetened with maple syrup.
-Dairy-free and egg-free too.
+This homemade Dairy-Free Blueberry Muffins recipe is made with almond flour and oat flour and sweetened with maple syrup.
+Gluten-free and egg-free too.
 A healthy muffin recipe you'll love!

 Blueberry muffins will always be here to stay.